 Edited by Michelle Elvy, Paula Morris and James Norcliffe; art editor David Eggleton.

 Reviewed by Kelly Gardiner

 "Today and for ever we are all New Zealanders."
-Jacinda Ardern's statement in the harrowing days after the Christchurch terror attack was not just a denunciation of hatred and racism, but also a call to action – or perhaps a call to kindness.
+Jacinda Ardern's statement in the harrowing days following the Christchurch terror attack was not just a denunciation of hatred and racism but also a call to action – or perhaps a call to kindness.
 Her words posed a question: who are New Zealanders today?